Information on COVID-19 vaccination

 Children under the age of 5 are not currently being vaccinated.

 The choice of vaccine product depends on the age group:

 - Girls under 12 years of age and men and boys under 30 are not vaccinated with the Moderna vaccine.
 It will also not be used for the third vaccination of 12- to 17-year-olds.

 - The AstraZeneca and Janssen vaccines are not, in principle, given to people under 65 years of age.
 See exceptions, for example, in cases of allergy.

 - Nuvaxovid is generally only used for 1st and 2nd vaccine doses.

 A person with a fever or a febrile infection.
 In this case, the vaccination appointment should be postponed.

 If a person has had an anaphylactic reaction to the first vaccine or any of its ingredients, the same vaccine product should not be used again

-- BioNTech-Pfizer’s and Moderna’s vaccines are not suitable for persons with polyethylene glycol (PEG) allergy.
+- The BioNTech-Pfizer and Moderna vaccines are not suitable for persons with polyethylene glycol allergy (PEG).

-- If you have been previously diagnosed with cerebral venous sinus thrombosis (CVST), or heparin-induced thrombocytopenia (HIT), Thrombosis with Thrombocytopenia Syndrome TTS or capillary leak syndrome, AstraZeneca’s vaccine is not suitable for you.
-You will be vaccinated with another brand.
-Please book your vaccine appointment by phone and state your previous illness/reaction both over the phone and when you arrive for your vaccination.
-A previous cerebral infarction, cerebral hemorrhage or subarachnoid hemorrhage do not prevent you from receiving the vaccine.
-A previous pulmonary embolism or a deep vein thrombosis in the lower limbs, for example, do not prevent you from receiving the vaccine either.
+If you have a history of cerebral venous thrombosis (sinus thrombosis), heparin-induced or associated thrombocytopenia (HIT), thrombosis with thrombocytopenia syndrome (TTS) or capillary leak syndrome, the AstraZeneca or Janssen vaccine is not suitable for you.
+You will receive another vaccine.
+In this case, make an appointment by phone.
+A history of cerebral infarction, cerebral hemorrhage or subarachnoid hemorrhage does not prevent the administration of the vaccine.
+A previous pulmonary embolism or deep vein thrombosis, for example, in the lower extremities is also not an obstacle to administering the vaccine.